New: "My little ones were dying of hunger," Iraqi woman says

 Once ISIS has been ousted, he said, explosives in the area must be cleared so civilians can return.

-Then there is the challenge of dealing with the terror group elsewhere in Iraq.
-ISIS still controls cities in Kirkuk, Nineveh and Anbar provinces, including Hawija, Tal Afar, Qaim, Ana and Rawa.
+Once ISIS has been driven out, Iraqi military will still face the challenge of dealing with the terror group elsewhere in Iraq.
+It still controls cities in Kirkuk, Nineveh and Anbar provinces, including Hawija, Tal Afar, Qaim, Ana and Rawa.

 Home turned into battered military position